AndressaTurchetto/andressa/README.md

 # Portfólio

-Bem-vindo ao **Portfólio da Andressa**!
-Aqui você encontrará uma coleção de meus projetos, habilidades, experiências e meus contatos, links e alguns dos meus projetos.
+Welcome to **my portfolio**!
+Here you will find a collection of my projects, skills, experiences and my contacts, links and some of my projects.

-## 🔧 Tecnologias Utilizadas
+## 🔧 Technologies Used

-- **HTML5 & CSS3:** Para estrutura e estilo.
+- **HTML5 & CSS3:** For structure and style.
-- **JavaScript:** Para animações e interações dinâmicas.
+- **JavaScript:** For animations and dynamic interactions.
-- **AOS (Animate on Scroll):** Para as animações ao rolar a página.
+- **AOS (Animate on Scroll):** For animations when scrolling the page.
-- **Bootstrap Icons:** Ícones prontos para uso, para uma interface mais rica.
+- **Bootstrap Icons:** Ready-to-use icons for a richer interface.

-## 👨‍🏫 Sobre Mim
+## 👨‍🏫 About me

-Eu sou a **Andressa Turchetto**, desenvolvedor web e como estudante de Engenharia de Software na Estácio, estou expandindo meus conhecimentos técnicos, o que me permite inovar e buscar a excelência no desenvolvimento de projetos web.
-A minha meta é continuar crescendo como desenvolvedora, contribuindo com soluções tecnológicas que impactam positivamente a experiência dos usuários.
+I am an extremely creative person, driven by a passion for solving problems and the combination of entrepreneurship and technology.
+My true calling is innovation and digital transformation.

+At 30 years old, I live in Brazil, and I consider myself a highly communicative professional, with solid training in soft skills.
+I have more than 1 year of experience in web development, focusing on Angular, using mainly TypeScript and Node.js.

+I am also an active participant in developer communities, always looking for new challenges and contributing to the technological ecosystem.

-## Projetos
+## Projects

-Aqui estão alguns dos meus projetos.
+Here are some of my projects.

-## Habilidades
+## Skills

 - Angular
 - JavaScript
 - TypeScript
-- HTML
-- CSS
+-HTML
+-CSS
 - TAILWIND
 - BOOTSTRAP
-- CHATGPT e IA
+- CHATGPT and AI
-- TESTES COM JEST
+- TESTS WITH JEST
 - WORDPRESS
-- FIGMA e FUNDAMENTOS DE DESIGN
+- FIGMA and DESIGN FUNDAMENTALS
-- SCRUM e KANBAN
+- SCRUM and KANBAN
-- SEO e ACESSIBILIDADE
+- SEO and ACCESSIBILITY
-- GIT e GITHUB
+- GIT and GITHUB
-- MODELAGEM DE DADOS
+- DATA MODELING
 - MARIA DB | MySQL
 - SWAGGER
-- FUNDAMENTOS AWS
+- AWS FUNDAMENTALS
-- SO: WINDOWS e LINUX
+- OS: WINDOWS and LINUX
-- MICROSSERVIÇOS | ARQUITETURA DE SOFTWARE
+- MICROSERVICES | SOFTWARE ARCHITECTURE

-## 📋 Como Utilizar
+## 📋 How to Use

-1. **Clone o Repositório**
+1. **Clone the Repository**
    git clone https://github.com/AndressaTurchetto/andressa.git

-## 🎁 Como Contribuir

-Se você tem sugestões de melhorias ou encontrou algum bug, fique à vontade para contribuir com o projeto.
-Basta abrir uma issue ou fazer um pull request.

 ## Contato